 Build a Comprehensive Recruiting Strategy

 In the world of driver recruiting, the landscape is always in flux.
 Active applicants become passive once they find a new job.
 Passive candidates decide they are ready for a change and switch to active candidate status.
-Since recruiting, demands and drivers’ needs change a comprehensive recruitment strategy needs to account for both active and passive candidates.
-Partner with Work4 to help build your active and passive candidate pipeline today or contact us to learn about a free trial of our candidate lead generation system.
+Since recruiting, demands, and drivers’ needs change a comprehensive recruitment strategy needs to account for both active and passive candidates.
+Partner with Work4 to help build your active and passive candidate pipeline today.